seL4/l4v/docs/conventions.md

 ## Constants

-* constant names in the abstract spec follow usual Isabelle conventions and are `underscore_case` unless they are datatype constructores, which are `CamelCase`
+* constant names in the abstract spec follow usual Isabelle conventions and are `underscore_case` unless they are datatype constructors, which are `CamelCase`

 * constant names in Haskell and the design specification use Haskell conventions